gerkenma/Azerbaijani-Unicodification/README.md

 **Attempt #2/3:** Single letter Unigram

 Records each instance of a unique character.
-Every character is replaced individually with the most commonly seen equivalent, diacritically decorated or not.
-Attempt #3 was due to fixing logic mistake in code.
+Every character is replaced individually with the most recently seen equivalent, diacritically decorated or not.
+Attempt #3 was the fix of a logic error, which caused every single character to be replaced with a decorated character.
-> Result: 0.53447
+> Result: ~~0.12493~~ 0.53447

 **Attempt #4:** Dictionary and Frequency List